sahays/sahays.github.io/_posts/2022-07-17-llvm-ir-design-evolution-and-applications.md

 ## Future Directions for LLVM IR

-The evolving landscape of computing technologies and the continuous quest for improved performance, portability, and efficiency in software development shape the future directions for LLVM Intermediate Representation (IR).
+The evolving landscape of computing technologies and the continuous quest for improved performance, portability, and efficiency in software development shape the future directions for LLVM IR.
 As LLVM IR stands at the core of the LLVM project, driving innovations in compiler design and optimization, several vital areas emerge as focal points for its future development.

 ### Enhanced Support for Parallelism and Concurrency